mcoot/tamods-site/docs/doc_dev_api_drawing.md

 console("Color c3 has values (r: " .. c3.r .. ", g:" .. c3.g .. ", b:" .. c3.b .. ", a:" .. c3.a .. ")")
 console("AND IT GIVES YOU NICE PURPLE TEXT", c3)
 ```

+### TextAlignment Enum

+Enumerates the possible text alignments.

+- `TEXT_ALIGN_LEFT` = 0 - Left-aligned
+- `TEXT_ALIGN_CENTER` = 0 - Center-aligned
+- `TEXT_ALIGN_RIGHT` = 0 - Right-aligned

+## Canvas Drawing

+The functions described below can be used in event handlers for a [drawing event](doc_dev_api_events.md#available-event-handlers), such as `onDrawCustomHud` or `onDrawHealthBar`.

+### Drawing Primitives

+`drawRect(x1: float, y1: float, x2: float, y2: float, color: Color)`

+Draw a filled rectangle with the given coordinates and colour.

+`drawBox(x1: float, y1: float, x2: float, y2: float, color: Color)`

+Draw an outline rectangle with the given coordinates and colour.

+`drawProgressBar(x1: float, y1: float, x2: float, y2: float, color: Color, direction: integer, proportion: float)`

+Draws a rectangle progress bar filled to the given proportion.
+The `direction` parameter can be one of:

+- `0` - up
+- `1` - right
+- `2` - down
+- `3` - left

+`draw2dLine(x1: float, y1: float, x2: float, y2: float, color: Color)`

+Draws a line between the two given points.

+### Drawing Text

+TAMods provides text drawing in three different font types: default (the damage number font), small (the console font) and the Unreal Tournament font set.

+#### Damage Number Font

+`drawText(text: string, color: Color, x: float, y: float, alignment: TextAlignment, scale: float)`

+Draw text in the damage number font.
+The `scale` parameter performs bitmap scaling on the text (so `scale` > 1 will produce blurriness).

+`getTextSize(text: string, scale: float): Vector2`

+Get the display size of the given text printed in damage number font, as a [2D vector](doc_dev_api_datatypes.md#vector2).

+#### Small Font

+`drawSmallText(text: string, color: Color, x: float, y: float, alignment: TextAlignment: shadowSize: integer, scale: float)`

+Draw text in the console font.
+The `shadowSize` value determines the distance of the drop shadow (`0` gives no shadow).
+The `scale` parameter performs bitmap scaling.

+`getSmallTextSize(text: string, scale: float): Vector2`

+Get the display size of the text in the console font.

+#### Unreal Tournament Fonts

+`drawUTText(text: string, color: Color, x: float, y: float, alignment: TextAlignment, shadowSize: integer, fontNum: integer)`

+Draw text in one of the Unreal Tournament fonts. `fontNum` is an integer in the range of `0` to `3`; roughly speaking the lower values correspond to smaller fonts.

+`drawUTTextScaled(text: string, color: Color, x: float, y: float, alignment: TextAlignment, shadowSize: integer, fontNum: integer, scale: float)`

+Draw text in one of the Unreal Tournament fonts, with bitmap scaling applied.

+`getUTTextSize(text: string, fontNum: integer): Vector2`

+Get the display size of the text in the given UT font.

+`getUTTextSizeScaled(text: string, fontNum: integer, scale: float): Vector2`

+Get the display size of the text in the given UT font, after bitmap scaling.